-These instructions assume that the MRAP is already being managed by the AC (see Configuring the FortiGate interface to manage FortiAP units and Discovering, authorizing, and deauthorizing FortiAP units).
+These instructions assume that the Mesh Root AP (MRAP) is already being managed by the AC (see Configuring the FortiGate interface to manage FortiAP units and Discovering, authorizing, and deauthorizing FortiAP units).

-- Go to WiFi & Switch Controller > SSID and create a mesh SSID.
+- Go to WiFi and Switch Controller > SSIDs and create a mesh SSID.

-- Go to WiFi & Switch Controller > Managed FortiAPs, edit the MRAP, and assign the mesh SSID to the MRAP, and wait for a connection.
+- Go to WiFi and Switch Controller > Managed FortiAPs, edit the MRAP, and assign the mesh SSID to the MRAP, and wait for a connection.